-Israel orders Palestinians to leave Gaza city as Doha truce talks continue
+Israel orders Palestinians to leave Gaza City as Doha truce talks continue

 “We will continue operating to bring home the hostages,” Halevi said.

 At least 38,295 people have been killed and 88,241 wounded in Israel’s war on Gaza since October, according to Palestinian officials.
-Gaza’s health ministry said on Wednesday that 52 Palestinians were killed and 208 injured in the previous 24 hours.
+Gaza’s Ministry of Health said on Wednesday that 52 Palestinians were killed and 208 injured in the previous 24 hours.

 Israel launched its war on Gaza after Hamas led an attack on southern Israel, killing at least 1,139 people, according to an Al Jazeera tally based on Israeli statistics, and seized about 250 others as hostages, dozens of whom remain in captivity in Gaza.